 Care Clinic: This organization’s mission is to empower individuals to make healthy choices related to sexuality and pregnancy.
 Care Clinic is a pregnancy resource center offering pregnancy tests, ultrasound, parent mentoring classes, and abstinence counseling.
 Volunteers are needed to work as receptionists on Mondays, Wednesdays, and Fridays from 10 a.m. - 4 p.m., and Tuesdays from 10 a.m. to 6 p.m.
 An application and orientation will need to be completed before volunteering begins.
 Please contact Jocelyn Jonas at 906.228.CARE (2273) or email@example.com.

 Lake Superior Hospice Association: Lake Superior Hospice is a non-profit, community-based organization serving Marquette and Alger County for over 30 years.
 They focus on improving a patient's quality of life by managing pain and other distressing symptoms of a serious illness.
 LSH creates a personal and specialized care plan to ensure each patient and their families are getting the care they deserve.
 Volunteers go through a comprehensive training to learn the basics of what they will be doing in hospice.
-Based on the background and the comfort level of the volunteer, some are utilized in nursing homes, assisted living facilities, and even at home.
+Based on the background and the comfort level of the volunteer, some are utilized in the office, nursing homes, assisted living facilities, and even the patient’s home.
 LSH has many different volunteer opportunities including office volunteers, respite care, bereavement work, and other personal volunteer work.
-If you would like to volunteer in hospice, please contact Samantha Collins at 906-225-7760 or email@example.com.
+If you would like to volunteer in hospice, please contact Kymber Beltrame at 906-225-7760 or firstname.lastname@example.org.